ionic-team/ionic-framework/BREAKING.md

 --background-hover: Background of the segment button on hover
 ```

 > Note: iOS no longer checks the button background, so setting the `--background-checked` variable may have an undesired outcome.
-It uses an indicator to slide between the buttons.
+Instead, Segment uses an indicator to slide between the buttons, showing which one is checked.
 See the previous section on the indicator color variables.

 The above variables *will not* be inherited in the button if set on the `ion-segment`.
-In addition to this, all color variables should also be set in the button for consistency:
+In addition to this, all color variables should also be set on the button for consistency:

 ```
 --color: Color of the segment button